ProfessorSalty/studytopics/README.md

 ## JSONP
 ### What is it?
-Browser security prevents code execution if it was received via JavaScirpt from a domain other than what is currently in context.
+Browser security prevents code execution if it was received via JavaScript from a domain other than what is currently in context.
 This is a security feature meant to mitigate XSS attacks, but it can be frustrating to deal with if your app is meant to get data from one or more different sources.
 Browsers do allow